hopetambala/SI664-docs/orm/django_orm.md

 ### 3.7 Using F() expressions
-You can use an `F()` object to represent a model field or annotated column value. `F` expressions allows one to refer to model field values and utilize them when querying the database.
+You can use an `F()` object to represent a model field or annotated column value. `F` expressions allows one to "alias" model field values and utilize them when querying the database.

 :bulb: Once you declare a `F()` object you can use it in subsequent clauses chained to the `QuerySet` as is illustrated in the `.filter()` clause below: